 - Related: New campaign calls for Audrey's Amendment to Canada's assisted dying law

 Audrey Parker was a 57-year-old woman with an incurable breast cancer.
 She was suffering intolerably and had no hope of a cure.
 She applied for MAID, and was assessed and approved for the procedure.
 She had always been a confident, lively and gregarious person, and in spite of her condition, she decided she wanted to spend one last Christmas with her family and friends.
+However, she later learned that her cancer had spread to the membranes covering her brain.
 She feared that this development would cause her to lose the capacity to give informed consent for MAID if she put off her death until after Christmas.
 Unwilling to take that risk, she chose an assisted death weeks earlier than she wanted to and died on Nov.
 1, 2018.

 Her circumstances and dilemma provoked a good deal of sympathy and anger at the law as it is written.
 Why, it was asked, could she not have given permission for MAID to take place on a date of her choosing and have it occur even if the spread of her disease rendered her incapable of giving last-minute consent?
 After all, the delay would have been very brief.